RedHatInsights/patchman-clients/inventory/docs/HostsApi.md

 ## ApiHostGetHostTagCount

-> TagCountOut ApiHostGetHostTagCount(ctx, hostIdList, optional)
+> InlineResponse2001 ApiHostGetHostTagCount(ctx, hostIdList, optional)

 Get the number of tags on a host